heilcheng/DeepMind/README.md

-# Google Summer of Code 2025 — Google DeepMind
+# Google Summer of Code 2025 / Google DeepMind

 ## About

-This repository documents my work during Google Summer of Code 2025 with Google DeepMind on the Gemma project.
-Over the summer, I built open-source tools for evaluating large language models, with a focus on systematic benchmarking and domain-specific assessment.
+Work done during Google Summer of Code 2025 with Google DeepMind on the Gemma project.
+Built tools for evaluating large language models.
+Focused on systematic benchmarking and domain-specific assessment.

----
+This repository is hosted at [haileycheng.com/DeepMind/](https://haileycheng.com/DeepMind/)

 ## Blog